EMES77/HEN_MusicAlbum_Template/Full_length_album_via_IPFS-todo.md

-How to make the hicetnunc Music Album HTML Template OBJKT#25359 into a full length album:
+How to make the TEIA/HEN Music Album HTML Template OBJKT#25359 into a full length album:

 Just a word upfront.
 This is a workflow that worked for my test.
-I share my knowledge with you but i’ll offer no guarantee nor do i take any liability for what you plan to do with it!
+I share my knowledge with you but I’ll offer no guarantee nor do I take any liability for what you plan to do with it!

-Hicetnunc has a filesize-limit of 40MB which is a restriction coming from the file storage machanics.
+TEIA, Hicetnunc and VERSUM have a filesize-limit of 100MB which is a restriction coming from the file storage machanics.
 Files are stored on IPFS, the Interplanetary File System.
 If you want to know more about it, read here: ipfs.io

 Also interactive HTML OBJKT are rendered inside a sandboxed iFrame.
 That means, Javascript from inside the iFrame cannot communicate with the outside.
 No interaction with the hosting page  hicetnunc.xyz and o loading media or other content from other domains.
 This is done to protect malicious attacks.